inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-7-decision-making-with-ai-in-medicine-and-law.en.md

 Then there are tools that can predict decisions.
 In this case, AI proposes directly to the judge a court decision[^6].
 The software analyses a large number of examples of court decisions and "automatically" derives decision rules.
 The emergence of predictive justice is raising many concerns.

-If "The application of AI in the field of justice can contribute to improve the efficiency and quality" [it] "must be implemented in a responsible manner which complies with the fundamental rights"[^7].
+If "*The application of AI in the field of justice can contribute to improve the efficiency and quality*" [it] "*must be implemented in a responsible manner which complies with the fundamental rights*"[^7].
 On the European level, an Ethical Charter on the Use of Artificial Intelligence in Judicial Systems and their environment was adopted in
 2018.

 Organised around 5 principles, it recognises the importance of non-discrimination, respect of fundamental rights, non-discrimination, quality, security, transparency, impartiality and fairness.